denten-courses/computing-context/lecture-notes/lecture-2.md

 ### Putting all your fruits into one basket

-> lines and words, destructing vs. non-destructive transformations
+> lines and words, destructive vs. non-destructive transformations
 > (munging), more pipes

 1. add your fruits